NormalVR/Normcore-Documentation/src/room/readme.md

 It's very rare you will need to work entirely through the Room + Datastore API, but pieces of it (such as [RealtimeModel](./realtimemodel.md)) are occasionally exposed and so it's useful to understand how the overall API works.

+TODOs
+- Make sure the Client Architecture doc describes the Realtime/Room relationship
-// TODO: Graphic of Room + Datastore + Media API + RealtimeModel + Transport all the way down so folks can get an idea of how it all fits together
+- Graphic of Room + Datastore + Media API + RealtimeModel + Transport all the way down so folks can get an idea of how it all fits together